 Nasal polyps are benign growths or swellings in the lining of the nasal cavity.
 Polyps typically narrow the sinus passages, blocking the normal drainage of mucus.

-Persistent nasal polyps may require biopsy, particularly when there is bleeding, as the polyps may harbor a focus of cancer.
+Persistent nasal polyps may require biopsy, particularly when there is bleeding, as polyps may become cancerous.

 - Nasal polyps usually result from persistent irritation caused by a chronic allergy (allergic rhinitis), which triggers swelling and fluid retention in the mucous membrane of the nasal cavity.